 The lacy fronds are the signature look of Boston Ferns.
 But the fronds may turn brown due to root issues, showing the plant may need more expansive legroom!

-Listen to this article here:
+Listen to this article here.

-Table of Contents
+Table of Contents Show

 Reasons to Re-pot a Boston Fern

-Re-potting is one of the crucial steps in ensuring that your plant has a suitable environment for growth.
-After all, a healthy root system equals a healthy plant!
+Repotting is one of the crucial steps in ensuring that your plant has a suitable environment for root growth.

 When to Re-pot a Boston Fern?

-Any disturbances such as re-potting can cause stress to your ferns and negatively affect their development.
+Any disturbances, such as re-potting, can cause stress to your ferns and negatively affect their development.

 Materials Required to Re-pot a Boston Fern

-Remember that an extensively larger pot can cause root rot due to excessive water retention.
+An extensively larger pot can cause root rot due to excessive water retention.